landmaster135/dotfiles/.config/generative_ai/cline/.clinerules/01-coding.md

 ### Points to keep in mind during development
 - When creating functions, basically make them as methods of a struct.
 When creating test functions, it's fine to make them as standalone functions.
+- Always implement functions, structs, and objects starting from the base level.
+That is, the next thing you implement should be something that will be called by what you previously implemented.
+- After finishing the CLI tool implementation, update the README within the CLI package before testing the functionality.

+### Points to keep in mind during implementing tests and verification
 - When creating test functions, include the name of the struct after the prefix 'Test'.
 And, add the suffix '_Normal' for test case names that test the normal path.
-- When testing modules, execute with `go test -coverprofile=coverage.out ./...`.
 - Once the implemented test code passes normally, check the coverage and report it to the user.
 Then, to improve coverage, run the `go tool cover -html=coverage.out -o coverage.html` command.
 From the results, add test cases to cover the parts of the functionality you were implementing that aren't covered by tests yet.
-- Always make struct field names start with capital letters
+- When testing modules, execute with `go test -coverprofile=coverage.out ./...`.
+- Always run tests for the entire package when executing tests.
+- Use the `go run` command for verification when testing CLI tool functionality.

 ### Naming Conventions
 Use PascalCase for the following: